Open access articles and books

 European Bioinformatics Institute (EMBL-EBI) As part of the European Molecular Biology Laboratory (http://www.embl.org/) EMBL-EBI provides freely available data and bio-informatics services to the science community.
 From: EMBL-EBI

-National Center for Biotechnology Information A website providing biomedical and genomic information including datasets, software and bibliographic information relating to science research and health.
+National Center for Biotechnology Information A division of the National Library of Medicine (NLM) at the US National Institutes of Health (NIH).
+Provides biomedical and genomic information including datasets, software and bibliographic information relating to science research.
 From: NCBI

-National Institute of Standards and Technology: NIST publishes standards, technical information and measurement science related information to promote innovation, competitiveness and economic security and the quality of life in the U.S.A.
-From: U.S. Department of Commerce
+National Institute of Standards and Technology: NIST publishes standards, technical information and measurement science related information to promote innovation, competitiveness and economic security and the quality of life in the United States of America.
+From: US Department of Commerce

 World Health Organization WHO web portal gives access to a data repository, statistical reports and information about global health concerns.
 From: WHO